Best office chair 2023 - Our top ergonomic picks for home and work

 You can read more about what we think of the Titan Evo 2022 in our Secretlab Titan Evo 2022 review.

-Image Credit: Razer
+Credit: Razer

 The Iskur's comprised of breathable synthetic leather, so even with its plush construction, it should mean you stay pretty cool whilst involved with those marathon gaming sessions.

-There are also some good adjustment options on offer with 4D armrests that can move up, down, left, and right, or the handy lumbar curve so the chair can mould to fit your back to maximise comfort
+There are also some good adjustment options on offer with 4D armrests that can move up, down, left, and right, or the handy lumbar curve so the chair can mould to fit your back to maximise comfort.

-Image Credit: Steelcase
+Credit: Steelcase

 The Steelcase Gesture is a brilliant chair if having plenty of adjustment options is of paramount importance.

-You'll find some marvellous inclusions such as practically infinitely adjustable armrests as well as a clever recline function that matches the arch of your back automatically for a more comfortable experience when you're laying back.
+You'll find some marvellous inclusions such as practically infinitely adjustable armrests as well as a clever recline function that matches the arch of your back automatically for a more comfortable experience when you're lying back.

 There should also be a fair amount of padding here too, especially on the seat.
 As well as offering loads of configuration, therefore, the Gesture should be great for long working days even with no adjustment.